pabloh/pathway/README.md

 #### Rspec matchers

-Pathway provide a few matchers in order to tests your operation easier.
+Pathway provides a few matchers in order to tests your operation easier.
 Let's go through a full example and break it up in the following subsections:

 ```ruby